FelixRilling/cli-ng/README.md

 # cli-ngy

-A module to parse cli-input
+A module to manage cli-input-text and commands

 ## Install